 Design First: Create a well-defined API contract, following Open API or RESTful API Modelling standards, such as Swagger or RAML, from which the code is then developed and tested.
 Mulesoft platform has been designed specifically with the Design First approach in mind.
+The API Contract is distributed to service consumers before the API is developed, so they can begin developing their consumption design.

 Code First: Based on the business plan, API is directly coded, from which the Swagger or RAML API contract is then generated.
-Certain middleware platforms, such as Boomi, are built around this approach.

 The biggest reason to go with the Design First approach is when the API audience are external consumers and partner platforms.
 In such a case, the API is a key distribution channel that your API consumers can use to consume your services provided, and a solid design plays a key role in your service adoption.
 The API contract is the cornerstone of the API design, and, as such, can act as the central draft the keeps all of the developers aligned on what your API’s objectives are, and how the API resources are exposed.
 Identifying bugs and issues with the API architecture and design becomes easier once a formal API contract is documented in a form of Swagger or RAML.
 Furthermore, mocking an API response becomes as straight-forward as taking the API contract and adding sample data values for each response object and attribute returned back in the API operation responses.